Frank Sinclair: Leicester City

 However, he was limited to 19 appearances by manager Peter Taylor during the 2000–01 season.
-He was then fined two weeks wages by Leicester in September 2001 for his part in an incident at a Heathrow hotel.
-Sinclair, along with four Chelsea players, had gone on a five-hour drinking binge and had stripped off, swore and vomited in front of American tourists just hours after the September 11 attacks which killed nearly 3,000 people in America.
+He was then fined two weeks' wages by Leicester in September 2001 for his part in an incident at a Heathrow hotel.
+Sinclair, along with four Chelsea players, had gone on a five-hour drinking binge and had stripped off, swore and vomited in front of American tourists just hours after the September 11 attacks, which killed nearly 3,000 people in America.
 He did though go on to re-establish himself in the starting eleven under new manager Dave Bassett.
 On 2 March 2002, Sinclair scored the most bizarre of his own goals.
-After 3 minutes into a game at Middlesbrough, he coolly slotted the ball past keeper Ian Walker in a seemingly laid-back situation in what proved to be the game's only goal.
+After three minutes into a game at Middlesbrough, he coolly slotted the ball past keeper Ian Walker in a seemingly laid-back situation in what proved to be the game's only goal.
 He held the Premier League records for most own goals until his record was overtaken by Richard Dunne.

 Leicester finished the 2001–02 season in last place and were relegated out of the Premier League.
-They then made an immediate return to the top-flight in 2002–03, crowning their maiden season at the Walkers Stadium with a second-place finish in the First Division, Sinclair featuring in 37 games.
+The Leicester City Supporters Club voted him as their Player of the Year.
+Leicester made an immediate return to the top-flight in 2002–03, crowning their maiden season at the Walkers Stadium with a second-place finish in the First Division, Sinclair featuring in 37 games.
 In March 2004, Sinclair and his Leicester City teammates, Paul Dickov and Keith Gillespie, were arrested in Spain over sexual assault charges while on a training holiday.
 The charges were later dropped.
 Leicester released Sinclair following the club's relegation at the end of the 2003–04 season.